cnordenb/Fresh-Random-Civ-Picker_GUI/README.md

 ## Known bugs as of 2025-05-08

-Tracking and pending fix: The tech tree button for Maya and Inca not working
+Tracked and pending fix: The tech tree button for Maya and Inca not working
 Solved: Icons and jingles of Maya and Inca not working

+## Contact
+If you have inquiries about this application, you can contact me at @Hjoerleif (Telegram/Discord) or carl.nordenbrink@abo.fi (email).

 ## Acknowledgements